This function makes a request for RESOURCE using METHOD.

 has returned.

-This function returns an alist of the link relations in HEADERS
+This function returns an alist of the link relations in HEADERS, or

 When accessing a Bitbucket instance then the link relations are in